ethanokamura/perfectline/src/content/cpp-101/scope.md

 In this example, `global` can be accessed throughout the entire program, `local` can be accessed throughout the main function, and `i` can only be accessed within the `for` loop.

-Scope is a simple, yet important concept to understand especially as our programs get more intense.
+The scope is a simple, yet important concept to understand especially as our programs get more intense.

 You might be wondering why one would not make all variables global.
 As the program gets bigger, it's best to keep variables defined in the lowest scope possible.
 Meaning if a variable is only needed in a block or function, it should be initialized in that block or function.
 This will lead to a more efficient use of memory and will allow for less clutter in the global scope.